 Use whiteboard in breakout rooms

-The whiteboard is also available for students to use when they are in breakout rooms.
+The whiteboard is available for students to use in breakout rooms.
 Each room will have a separate whiteboard.
 The whiteboard will be accessible by students in the room, and the meeting organiser, after the session.

 Have a go…